-I released Fanray v2.0-a4, building on v2.0-a3 released from two weeks ago.
+I've done some enhancements and fixes to the Media Gallery.
 Now you can drag and drop images directly in Composer and they will be uploaded and inserted in the editor.

-Today I release Fanray v2.0-a2, building on v2.0-a1 released from last week.
 This release provides the ability to preview a post (issue #208) and other fixes.

 It's been a year since v1.0 was released, to be able to release more often I need to put in more effort to issue management and planning.
 As part of that I want to have a Roadmap that highlights roughly what's coming in the foreseeable future, but first I need a versioning scheme that could work for me.